input-output-hk/atala-prism/prism-backend/docs/protocol/operations-ordering-submission.md

 ### Operations ordering

 There are some operations in our protocol that have an explicit ordering required.
 For instance, `UpadteDID` operations point to a previous update or a `CreateDID` using a `previousHash` field. `RevokeCredentials` operations also point to an `IssueBatch` operation.
-Now, there is also an implicit order between other operations.
+In other cases, there is an implicit order between operations.
 For example, if a user submits an `IssueBatch` operation that is signed with `key1`, and then an `UpdateDID` operation that revokes `key1`, then the protocol will only consider the sequence of operations as valid if they are processed in that specific order.
 This is, the user could gather operations in a single transaction in an atala block `B` of the form `[issueBatch, update]`.
-However, when the transaction `tx1` carrying `B` goes to the Cardano mempool, it is theoretically possible for an attacker to see the atala block `B`, extract the `update` operation and submit it in a separate transaction `tx2`.
-If `tx2` is confirmed before `tx1`, then the `issueBatch` operation will be rejected by the PRISM nodes.
+However, when the transaction `tx1` carrying `B` goes to the Cardano mempool, it is theoretically possible for an attacker to see the atala block `B`, extract the
+`update` operation and submit it in a separate transaction `tx2`.
+If `tx2` is confirmed before `tx1`, then the `issueBatch` operation will be rejected by the PRISM nodes (because it would be signed with a revoked key).
 When could this occur?
 - Regular key rotation for security good practice
-- An issuer could issue some batches and suddenly detects a batch issued with
+- An issuer could issue some batches, and suddenly detects a batch issued that he does not recognizes.
+He would like to submit an `updateDID` event revoking the issuing key while there may still be other valid `issueBatch` events waiting for confirmation

 The above scenario could be more problematic in cases where the atala blocks are full of dependent operations.
 This could happen either because of sub-optimal use of batching, or due to high-throughput demand.